How to source a low-risk investment area

 When deciding on the location for your property investment, look for a suburb that is both low-risk and financially viable.

 So you’ve decided to invest in property, but the question is where?
 To maximise your chances of success you need to find a suburb where property is in high demand.
 You also want to ensure that the property offers you adequate rental return.

-We take a look at the value and sentiment-based criteria that point to good investment suburbs, such as affordability, demand and supply indicators, as well as desirability for the area to help you research and understand different property market locations.
+You need to look at the factors that point to good investment suburbs, such as affordability, demand and supply indicators, as well as desirability for the area to help you research and understand different property market locations.

 Price growth trends

 Check out the growth trends of the area over the past few years and observe whether there has been an upward, stable or downward trend.
 Remember that suburbs that have recently experienced a boom in property prices may indicate that the market is reaching it’s peak, which should raise a red flag as this may mean that property prices are due to fall.

 Long-term growth can be a good indicator of demand in the area but don’t fall into the trap of thinking that growth needs to be high.
 In fact, you want growth to be relatively low or stable when you enter the market, otherwise you may have ‘missed the boat’.